Welcome to today's edition of the Rush 24-7 podcast.

 Mark Cuban didn't invent it.

-George Zimmerman, Herollo didn't invent it.
+George Zimmerman, Geraldo didn't invent it.

-And it comes to reality and so forth.
+It's a racial reality when it comes to reality and so forth.

 If I'm not mistaken, every owner in the NBA is Jewish.

-I mean, I may be wrong about that, but I think that That is real.
+I mean, I may be wrong about that, but I think that that is real.

 And you have 80% of the players are African American.